enricobottazzi/designated-verifier-proof/README.md

 # Designated Verifier Signatures

+We have individual minimal disclosure.
+Designated Verifier Proofs (DVPs) enable collective minimal disclosure.
+In doing so, we can maintain the integrity of information within a set of selected agents.

 Core Team: Enrico Bottazzi (Developer) and Shrey Jain (Researcher and PM)

 Enrico Bottazzi is a ZK Developer at Polygon ID and Shrey Jain is a Web3 Researcher at Microsoft.